ethereum/remix-ide/docs/account-abstraction-7702.md

 ![](images/a-aa-ws-template-7702.png)

-The Simple EIP 7702 template will have some basic files that can help introduce this EIP's features.
-Be sure to check the README.md file in this template for more information.
+The Simple EIP-7702 template includes a README file that may be helpful to review as an introduction to this EIP's features.

-The Account Abstraction template has many examples and resources for both EIP4337 and EIP7702.
-It has a particularly good README file.
+The Account Abstraction template has many examples and resources for both EIP-4337 and ERC-7702, including a very informative README file.

 ### Connecting an EOA account to a Smart Contract